School of Computer Science,

 chiragn at cs dot cmu dot edu

-I am a Doctoral Student in the School of Computer Science at Carnegie Mellon University.
+I am a PhD Candidate in the School of Computer Science at Carnegie Mellon University.
 I am part of the Auton Lab and advised by Prof. Artur Dubrawski.
 I graduated with a Masters from the same department before starting the PhD.

-I am interested in challenges of applying Data Science and Machine Learning in Healthcare, such as, Model Interpretability, Causal Inference and Uncertainity Estimation.
+I am interested in challenges of applying Data Science and Machine Learning in cardiovascular health, especially around censored outcomes and counterfactuals.

 During my PhD, I have worked as a Summer Associate in Prof. Manuela Veloso's new AI Research Team within the Corporate and Investment Banking division of J.P.
 Morgan.
 I also spent a summer working with Kush R. Varshney and others at IBM Research's Thomas J. Watson Research Centre as a Science for Social Good Fellow.